apache/cordova-docs/www/contribute/issues.md

 ## Creating an issue in JIRA
 Once you have created an account and logged in, click the blue "Create" button at the top of the [Cordova JIRA](https://issues.apache.org/jira/browse/CB) page to create an issue.
 In the dialog that appears, please fill out the following fields to the best of your ability.
-All fields besides those listed here can be left blank
+All fields besides those listed here can be left blank.

 Field           | Description
 ----------------| -----